johnnymetz/johnny-metz-blog/content/posts/disable-gunicorn-access-logs.md

 ## Reducing Log Noise and Costs

-We have a few options to remove the excess Gunicorn logs: purge them before they're ingested by your logging service or disable them entirely.
+You have a few options to remove the excess Gunicorn logs: purge them before they're ingested by your logging service or disable them entirely.

 ### Filter Logs at the Logging Service Level